Clubs: LA Galaxy | Opening: 2003 | Capacity: 27,000 seats

 History and description

-Stubhub Center, until 2013 known as The Home Depot Center, officially opened on the 7th of June 2003 with a match between the LA Galaxy and Colorado Rapids (2-0).
+Stubhub Center, until 2013 known as The Home Depot Center, officially opened on the 7 June 2003 with a match between the LA Galaxy and Colorado Rapids (2-0).
 It is the largest soccer-specific stadium in the USA.

-StubHub Center is part of a $150 million development that include tennis, athletics, and cycling facilities.
+StubHub Center is part of a $150 million development that includes tennis, athletics, and cycling facilities.

 The stadium changed name to StubHub Center in June 2013 following a new naming rights deal.